O JARGON BUSTER

 - Score event

-The competitor has to decide which controls to visit, in which
+limit.
+The competitor has to decide which controls to

 - Scottish 6-Days